davidcarboni/restolino/README.md

 A brutally opinionated, super-simple REST framework for Java.

-It's not comprehensive, won't give you the flexibility you want and doesn't reall care about your special needs.
+It's not comprehensive, won't give you the flexibility you want and doesn't really care about your special needs.

-What it does want to do is get you started and get out of your way, because configuring frameworks is a distraction from building your idea.
+What it does do is get you started and stays out of your way, because configuring frameworks is a distraction from what you are actually trying to achieve.

 And that's it.